2018, Vol. 3 Issue 1, Part C

 How to cite this article:

-Kum Shivamurthi Chikkanarti and Kum Shivanand Jattennavar.
+Kum Shivamurthi Chikkanarti, Kum Shivanand Jattennavar.
 Relationship between emotional intelligence and self-efficacy in research among Dharwad physical education teachers.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(1): 147-149.
+Int J Yogic Hum Mov Sports Sciences 2018;3(1):147-149.